Skip to main content

 Irrevocable life insurance trusts

-Irrevocable life insurance trusts, or ILITs, are popular among individuals with sizable life insurance policies.
-Because the ILIT owns and controls the policy or policies, the value of the death benefits is removed from your estate.
+Irrevocable life insurance trusts, or ILITs, are popular among individuals with permanent life insurance policies.
+Because the ILIT owns and controls the policy or policies, the value of the death benefit is removed from your estate.

 Grantor retained annuity trusts

 Grantor retained annuity trusts, or GRATs, can be a great tool for individuals and families who expect to see the value of their assets appreciate significantly over time.
-Using a GRAT may also be worthwhile for undervalued assets.
+Using a GRAT may also be worthwhile to split the interest of an asset, allowing you to continue benefitting from it during life and passing the asset at the trust term at a reduced gift tax liability.

 Qualified personal residence trusts

-Qualified personal residence trusts, or QPRTs, may shield a private residence or vacation home from estate taxes.
-During the term of a QPRT, the grantor may live in the home rent-free.
+Qualified personal residence trusts, or QPRTs, may shield a primary residence or secondary residence from estate taxes.
+During the term of a QPRT, the grantor can live in the home rent-free.
 Once the term ends, the grantor would then be required to pay rent.
+Many people use this technique to pass a vacation home or boat to the next generation.

 Spousal lifetime access trusts